restqa/restqa/README.md

 - [X] **WE HATE** Rewrite the test while changing the microservice technology

 This is why we decided to challenge ourself on how to transform this anger into a positive initative.
-RestQA was build with a simple goal Driving the happiness of the DEV team through testing.
+RestQA was build with a simple goal: Driving the happiness of the DEV team through testing.

 Run one command and get everything that you need to enjoy maintaining your microservice.

 #### Screenshot